joeynaor/jfrog-flux-test/README.md

 jfrog	True 	Fetched revision: 39c3e634f20c387f09ad36c83882a5c16ff867f0ba5905ab9627bb1d63bac789	39c3e634f20c387f09ad36c83882a5c16ff867f0ba5905ab9627bb1d63bac789	False
 ```
 ### Deploying Artifactory as a HelmRelease
-The [HelmRelease object](https://fluxcd.io/docs/components/helm/helmreleases/#disabling-resource-waiting) will be used to deploy a JFrog chart, in our case, Artifactory.
-As before, we can create the initial YAM file using the Flux CD CLI:
+The [HelmRelease object](https://fluxcd.io/docs/components/helm/helmreleases/#disabling-resource-waiting) will be used to deploy a JFrog Helm chart, in our case, Artifactory.
+As before, we can create the initial YAML file using the Flux CD CLI:
 ```
 flux create helmrelease artifactory \
   --source=HelmRepository/jfrog \